harvvii/SalesData_EDA_SQL/README.md

 3. Customer Analysis
 This analysis aims to uncover the different customers segments, purchase trends and the profitability of each customer segment.

+The EDA Questions Doc consists of the ideas that helped in the analysis.